fmidev/nemo-fmi-devel/doc/rst/source/setup.rst

 From version 4.0, the NEMO release includes a ``tests`` subdirectory containing available and up to date test cases build by the community.
-These will not be fully supported as is NEMO reference but should provide a source of raw material.
+These will not be fully supported as are NEMO reference configurations, but should provide a source of raw material.

 .. _here:                     http://prodn.idris.fr/thredds/catalog/ipsl_public/rron463/catalog.html?dataset=DatasetScanipsl_public/rron463/INPUT_SIREN.tar
 .. _the corresponding forum:  http://forge.ipsl.jussieu.fr/nemo/discussion/forum/2